Enhancement attacks in biomedical machine learning: Experiments

 \subsubsection{Datasets}

-Resting-state functional MRI data were obtained from the Adolescent Brain Cognitive Development (ABCD) \cite{Casey2018-qu}, Human Connectome Project (HCP) \cite{Van_Essen2013-jc}, and UCLA Consortium for Neuropsychiatric Phenomics (CNP) \cite{Poldrack2016-sz} datasets.
+Resting-state functional MRI (fMRI) data were obtained from the UCLA Consortium for Neuropsychiatric Phenomics (CNP) \cite{Poldrack2016-sz} dataset.
 For all data, we performed motion correction, registration to common space, regression of covariates of no interest, temporal smoothing, and gray matter masking.
-Participants were excluded for excessive motion, missing behavioral data, missing task data (HCP only), or lack of full-brain coverage.
-Ultimately, 3251 participants remained in ABCD, 506 in HCP, and 245 in CNP.
-CNP was used for experiments in within-dataset enhancement and enhancement of a particular method, while HCP and ABCD were used in cross-dataset enhancement.
-For CNP, we classified participants based on their diagnoses, including no diagnosis (n=117), schizophrenia (n=46), bipolar disorder (n=44), and ADHD (n=38).
-For ABCD and HCP, we classified participants by self-reported sex, which was selected due to its availability across datasets and relative ease of prediction in fMRI data.
-All plots below were made with seaborn \cite{Hunter2007-el,Waskom2021-fn}.
+Participants were also excluded for lack of full-brain coverage.
+After these exclusion criteria, 245 participants remained.
+We parcellated the fMRI data for each participant into 268 nodes using the Shen atlas \cite{Shen2013-hk}.
+To form functional connectivity matrices, the time series data from each pair of nodes (regions of interest) was correlated using Pearson's correlation, and then Fisher's transform was applied.
+Before inputting the functional connectivity matrices into machine learning models, we first vectorized the upper triangle of each matrix to use as features.
+In all the following models, we classified participants in CNP based on their diagnoses, including no diagnosis (n=117), schizophrenia (n=46), bipolar disorder (n=44), and ADHD (n=38).
+In addition, all plots below were made with seaborn \cite{Hunter2007-el,Waskom2021-fn}.